 Giving Compass’ Take:

-• Robert M. Penna discusses his book called, Braided Threads, to underscore the trajectory of how charity became philanthropy while outlining the broader workings of the nonprofit sector.
+• In Robert M. Penna’s book, Braided Threads, he underscores the evolution of how charity became philanthropy while outlining the broader workings of the nonprofit sector.

 • How is philanthropy shifting now?
 What are the components that make it different today?